paulghaddad/bradfield-csi/prep/c/ls_program/README.md

  * Multiple flag options can be used provided they are separated by a space-delimited list.
  * Example: `ls_c -l -a {path}`
 ```

+## Things I need to fix

+* Passing in a single filename produces a segfault at `opendir`.
+* Add more robust error checking